DevTrainings/GitTraining/01-Overview/readme.md

 > Git is a distributed revision control system with an emphasis on speed, data integrity, and support for distributed, non-linear workflows.

-Now, this is great and all, but what does it mean?
+It is great and all, but what does it mean?
 Here are some points people have a hard time understanding about git:

 * everything related to git repository is stored in `.git` folder in root of your project; you can just copy project folder and git repository will travel with it
 * from technical standpoint, there is no central repository, all repositories are equal